combes-group/hugo-research-group-site/content/post/24-02-16-march-meeting/index.md

 - verbally (the speaker is trying to talk at a fast pace)

 **Aim to be memorable** (Funny, Shocking, Quirky).
 One of my students gave a hilarious talk that used an analogy between "The Bachelor" and the search for the best superconducting qubit.
-I saw had only one equation for the whole talk, so when we got to that equation it was very memorable.
-If you have a joke please practice it in the context of a talk on several people to see if it will work.
+A few years back, I saw a talk where the speaker used just one equation in the whole talk.
+So, when we hit that equation, it really stuck with me.
+Also, if you have a joke please practice it in the context of a talk on several people to see if it will work.

 **Don't get bogged down in technical details**.
 Explain things at a very high level, in 10 min detail is useless if not impossible.
 Give a flavor of what is difficult, no one will remember a proof or 400 plots in different parameter regimes.